Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../resources/scale_no_value.png)

-!!! detail "How to generate this image"
+!!! details"How to generate this image"
     ```julia
     main() do app::Application
         window = Window(app)